maxrh/sashiko-pattern-designer/TECHNICAL_SPEC.md

 const normalizedStartX = startGridX - (baseTileX * patternTileSize);
 const normalizedEndX = endGridX - (baseTileX * patternTileSize);
 ```

+**Key Fix**: Removed the `lineLength <= 1.5` restriction.
+The normalization now works for ANY line that starts on a boundary and ends inside a tile, regardless of how long the line is (1 cell, 2 cells, 3 cells, etc.).

 **Examples (tileSize 10, 4×4 artboard):**